-- 1. The LabMethodID field is the primary key, must be a unique integer, and cannot be NULL. - 2.
+- 1. The LabMethodID field is the primary key, must be a unique integer, and cannot be NULL.
+It should be implemented as an auto number/identity field. - 2.
 All of the fields in this table are required and cannot be null except for the LabMethodLink. - 3.
 The default value for all of the required fields except for the LabMethodID is "Unknown." - 4.
 A single record should exist in this table where the LabMethodID = 0 and the LabName, LabOrganization, LabMethodName, and LabMethodDescription fields are equal to "Unknown" and the LabMethodLink = NULL.
 This record should be used to identify samples in the Samples table for which nothing is known about the laboratory method used to analyze the sample.